GTA Workshop frequently asked questions

 Q: What are the maximum points assigned for each of Phase I and Phase II sessions?

 A: Each of Phase I, TTS 1, TTS 2, Ethics sessions, and the Reflection assignment has 20 points.
-If you attend in-person and/or online, you will get 20 points for each session attendance or completion.
+You will be expected to attend the entire session and participate fully.
+You will get 20 points for each session attendance or completion.
 If you do not attend, you get 0 (zero) point.

 - If you do not attend Phase I, you are required to drop the course or you will end up earn an F (FAIL) grade.
 If you retake the course and earn a passing grade (P), your F grade will be changed to RG.